 - You just underwent a surgery.
-Even if you had a minimally invasive procedure at Laser Spine Institute, your body needs time to heal and your spine needs time to strengthen again before you start your hobbies and activities.
+Even with a minimally invasive outpatient procedure, your body still needs time to heal and your spine needs time to strengthen again before you return to favorite hobbies and activities.

-- You probably experienced several “down” months or years with little to no activity before your surgery.
-That means that your muscles are not in shape and used to the physical activities that you may want to try again.
+- Many patients have spent years living with a reduced activity level.
+That may mean that your muscles have deteriorated some and aren’t ready to resume a fully active lifestyle.
 That doesn’t mean that you can’t be active, but that does mean that you should cautiously enter your activity and stop immediately if you feel pain or discomfort.

-You and your Care Partner will both be given specific instructions and guidelines for you to follow to help maximize your recovery process.
-While the many of our patients experience a recovery period of around 12 weeks, many of our patients are able to return to work within two weeks after surgery.
+You and your Care Partner will be given specific instructions and guidelines to follow to help maximize your recovery process.
 The key to a healthy recovery is to be patient and listen to your body.

-Patients who undergo a traditional open back lumbar fusion have an increased risk of a failed back fusion.
-An important part of the recovery process after a traditional open spine surgery is monitoring any pain experienced as the incision, bone and other affected body parts heal.
-If the surgery succeeds, the symptoms associated with the original spinal condition should, at the very least, begin to diminish.
-If the surgery has failed, there’s a chance the following symptoms could return:
+An important part of the recovery process after lumbar fusion surgery, especially a traditional open spine procedure, is monitoring for any pain experienced as the incision, bone and other affected body parts heal.
+If the surgery succeeds, the symptoms associated with the original spinal condition should begin to diminish.
+However, if the procedure was unsuccessful and/or you are experiencing complications, you should watch out for the following symptoms:

 - Localized pain